What is it?

 No, you will not give up any equity in your startup for participating in the Challenger Series.

-Do we need to write a business plan?
+Do I need to write a business plan?

 Not for us.
-We make decisions based on our application form and the pitches we hear.
+We make decisions based on your application form and pitch.
 We love demos, but we don't request business plans.

 Will you sign an NDA?